Rolodex organiser from Shutterstock

 Technology narrowly implemented

-LDAP and Active Directory were originally deployed by IT to manage just usernames and passwords, as replacements for legacy platforms.
+Active Directory was originally deployed by IT to manage just usernames and passwords, as replacements for legacy platforms.
 The focus of these projects was on managing the technology transition, not adding extra functionality.

 While usage has been somewhat expanded since, improvements to directory services have been driven solely by IT considerations.
 There has been little opportunity for business or information management areas to get involved in defining platform needs.